 I did my research from:

 I am Mahrukh Khan.
 A 17 year old student from Littleover Community school in Derby.
 I moved from Canada in year 11, completed my GCSE’s in one year and am currently studying Biology, Chemistry, Geography, and Religious Studies in A level.
-My ultimate aim is to study medicine and become a doctor as it is something I have always aspired to do.
+My ultimate aim is to study medicine and become a doctor as it is an aspiration of mine that I hold in high regards.
 In my spare time I like to play badminton, soccer, skateboard, and run cross country.